 The Freedom Flex card offers 5% cash back in select categories that rotate quarterly throughout the calendar year.
 Strategically using Chase Offers and the online shopping portal along with your 5% rate can provide some incredible rewards.

-Enjoy 5% cash back on Lyft rides and unlimited 1.5% cash back on everything else, without worrying about bonus categories or spending caps.
+Enjoy 5% cash back on Lyft rides (through March 2022), grocery stores, and travel purchased through Chase Ultimate Rewards, You’ll earn 3% back at restaurants and drugstores, and an unlimited 1.5% cash back on everything else, without worrying about spending caps.
 This credit card offers a solid welcome bonus in the first year, plus an intro APR period to help pay down debt from purchases.

 The Business Preferred is the only business card in Chase’s Ink lineup that requires an annual fee, but for $95 a year, cardholders will be able to earn 3X points on travel and other business-related purchases.
 You’ll also earn 5X Ultimate Rewards points per dollar on Lyft rides.
 Points can be redeemed for statement credits, gift cards, or a 25% bonus for travel through the Ultimate Rewards portal — but we recommend transferring them to a travel partner to get a better value.

 The Ink Business Cash offers a significant rewards rate at 5% cash back on office supplies, internet services, and 5% cash back on Lyft rides, with 2% on gas and dining.
 There are spending caps, however — $25,000 at the 5% rate and $25,000 at the 2% rate, which may be easy for businesses to hit, limiting the rewards earned.

 This business credit card is similar to the Freedom Unlimited in that it offers 5% cash back on Lyft rides and 1.5% back on all other purchases without a spending cap.
 Cardholders will also enjoy an intro APR period to help pay off business purchases.

 Earning points and cash back doesn’t have to stop with the standard rewards rate that comes with your Chase card.
 Take advantage of programs like Chase Offers and Shop through Chase to maximize discounts and rewards.